euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/README.md

 For further details about the Workspace One SDK, navigate to https://my.workspaceone.com/products/Workspace-ONE-SDK and select the required platform, SDK version and Workspace ONE UEM console version.

 ## Questions and Feedback
-For any questions/feedback or to report an issue, please reach out to VMware support teams at https://secure.workspaceone.com/login
+For any questions/feedback or to report an issue, please reach out to Omnissa support teams at https://secure.workspaceone.com/login